sebeaumont/sdmdb/README.md

 SDMLIB - Sparse Distributed Memory Database
 ===========================================

+Unreleased Apha version -- Planned Public Release Milestone July 2018

+I am currently refactoring the architecture of the API and library into two parts, the database and the query engine.
+This is to allow a more compact and flexible training/learning implementation and to use GPU or dedicated hardware implmentation for the metric space/topology or search egnine.

-The main artefact is the sdm runtime library which offers a high performance sparse distributed memory or semantic vector database targeted at a number of platforms.
+The main artefact of the project is the sdm runtime library which offers a high performance sparse distributed memory or semantic vector database targeted at a number of platforms.

 The sdm library is currently written in C++ making extensive use of boost multiprocessing template library to provide memory management